AppColony/slate/source/includes/api/v2/users/_create.md

 }'
 ```

-This endpoint creates a new user.
+This endpoint creates a new User.

 ### HTTP Request